Artist

 Archway (AR 17945) - UK 1979 12" single with cover and insert with an extra track - issued in 2000 copies

 Analogy is a very rare and expensive album, pressed in around 1000 copies, some of which had a promotional stamp on label.
-It had a delicate single cover made of thin cardboard, and some copies were wrapped in a poster with a foot (pictured also on the back cover, this was in fact an ashtray!) to hide the naked bodies.
+It had a delicate single cover made of thin cardboard, and some copies were wrapped in a giant poster with a foot (pictured also on the back cover, this was in fact an ashtray!), folded in six parts, to hide the naked bodies.

 The original picture used for the LP

-The album was reissued for the first time in Germany by Ohrwaschl, with a cover identical to the original and a different poster (with the five musicians naked), and later by Akarma, with a reworked gatefold cover.
+The album was reissued for the first time in Germany by Ohrwaschl, with a cover identical to the original and a different poster (with the five musicians naked), then by Akarma, with a reworked gatefold cover, and again by AMS/BTF in 2010 with the single cover and the original poster (included in the first 300 copies only).

 The CD reissue by Garden of Delights issued in 2001 contains an unreleased extra track, Milan on a sunday morning.

-The CD The suite was issued in Germany in 1993 by Ohrwaschl, and later in 10-inch form by Akarma in 2000 with a different cover design.
+The suite was originally issued in 1993 in Germany on CD by Ohrwaschl, and later in 10-inch form by Akarma in 2000 with a different cover design.
+Ohrwaschl has reissued it in 2015 on digipack cover CD and LP, the latter containing the bonus track Il viaggio dei grandi spiriti.

 Even the single by Yoice is rare.
 The track Sold out also appears on a promo single backed with a song by Terza Classe.

-The song God's own land also appears on a promotional single, but under the name Eternity, on the other side the german group Ihre Kinder.
-Eternity was the name of the old band of Wolfgang Schoene, and was chosen by the record company for this promo single.
+The song God's own land also appears on a promotional single, but under the name Eternity, on the other side the German group Ihre Kinder.
+Eternity was the name of the old band of Wolfgang Schoene, and was chosen by the record company for this single.
+An early version of God's own land with Italian lyrics entitled Vita non so chi sei was recorded in May 1971 along with a cover of Hey Joe; these two tracks were pressed on a rare acetate single and only Vita non so chi sei was included in the 3 CD box set issued by AMS in 2010.

 The Earthbound single is rather rare, having been issued in 2000 copies each for both the 7-inch and 12-inch versions, the latter has an extra track.
 The 12" version has a laminated cover and an insert.

-Singer Jutta Nienhaus also appears on a 1971 single issued on the Cooper label (CPI 7008) by Jutta & Ice, containing Here's to you and Hot love.
+Singer Jutta Nienhaus also appears on a 1971 single issued on the Cooper label (CPI 7008) by Jutta & Ice, containing Here's to you and Hot love also issued in a juke box version with blank cover.

 No bootleg reissues exist.